Yakitrak/ticktick-alfred-workflow/README.md

 ## Usage
 ### Lists
+#### List Search `tls <query>`
-`tls <query>` - Search for a list in TickTick.
+Search for a list in TickTick.
 Pressing enter will open the list in TickTick.

+#### Create List `tln <list-name>`
-`tln <query>` - Create a new list in TickTick.
-Pressing enter will open the list in TickTick.
+Create a new list in TickTick with the given name.

 ### Tasks
+#### Task Search `tts <query>`
-`tts <query>` - Search for a task in TickTick.
+Search for a task in TickTick.
-- You can search by task name, list name, or "@today / @tod" or "@tomorrow / @tom" to search for tasks due today or tomorrow respectively.
+- You can search by task name, list name, or shortcuts:
+  - `@today / @tod` - Search for tasks due today
+  - `@tomorrow / @tom` - Search for tasks due tomorrow
+  - `@thisweek / @wk` - Search for tasks due this week
 - Pressing enter will open the task in TickTick.
-You can also press `cmd + enter` to complete the task.
+- You can also press `cmd + enter` to complete the task.
-- You can use `@today` or `@tomorrow` to search for tasks due today or tomorrow respectively.

-`ttn <query>` - Add a new task to TickTick`.
-Pressing enter will only add the test, but pressing `cmd + enter` will open the task in TickTick.
+#### Create Task `ttn <task-name>, <due-date>`
+Create a new task in TickTick with the given name.
+- You can add an optional comma at the end and include a due date using natural language.
+   - e.g. `ttn Do the laundry, tomorrow at 5pm`
+   - e.g. `ttn Do the laundry, next week`

 ### Calendar
+#### Calendar (Day) `tcd`
-`tcd` - Open the calendar in TickTick, in the day view.
+Open the calendar in TickTick, in the day view.

+#### Calendar (Week) `tcw`
-`tcw` - Open the calendar in TickTick, in the week view.
+Open the calendar in TickTick, in the week view.

+#### Calendar (Month) `tcm`
-`tcm` - Open the calendar in TickTick, in the month view.
+Open the calendar in TickTick, in the month view.

+## Current Limitations
+- Task search can take a while to load if you have a lot of lists - this is a limitation of the TickTick API as it requires a separate request for each list.
+Although once loaded it should be cached.
+- You cannot search for tasks in Inbox - this is a limitation of the TickTick API.
+- You cannot add tasks to any list other than Inbox - this is a limitation of the TickTick API.

+As the TickTick API is quite new, I'm hoping these limitations will be fixed in the future.

 ## Contributing
 If you have any issues or feature requests, please open an [issue](https://github.com/yakitrak/ticktick-alfred-workflow/issues/new).